cibernox/cibernox.github.io/source/_posts/2015-03-15-optimizing-apis-with-ember-data-and-embeddedrecordsmixin.markdown

 The encapsulation rule is simple: If you have any reason to consider some field private, it lives in the `UserPrivateInfo` model.
 Otherwise, it belongs to the `User` model.
-I can fetch it in a dedicated endpoint, but since the relationship is asynchronous the private information will only be fetched when its really necessary.
+Now you can fetch it in a dedicated endpoint, but since the relationship is asynchronous the private information will only be fetched when its really necessary.

 Any user without permission trying to the the private information will get a *403*.
 That shouldn't